SherG/sherrieg/content/blog/desantis-state-guard/index.md

 Yes, state guard members do wear a military uniform.
 (A dress uniform -- for public events -- was optional.)

 As a volunteer, you have to purchase your own gear, including the right kind of winter parka, belts, tees and boots.
 You have a list of other items to obtain, such as a sleeping bag and duffel bag, but you can use items you already own.
+(You'll likely sleep on the floor when deployed.)

-I learned that GI "polyprop" longjohns -- with the <a href="https://armysurpluswarehouselexington.com/product/military-issued-gen-iii-quarter-zip-polypropylene-thermal-top/" target="blank">turtleneck tops</a> -- are the best for staying warm in sub-zero conditions!
+I learned that GI "polyprop" longjohns -- with the <a href="https://www.mcguirearmynavy.com/products/polypro-thermal-top-quarter-zip" target="blank">turtleneck tops</a> -- are the best for staying warm in sub-zero conditions!
 (I also learned to never put them in the dryer.
 They actually melt into hard plastic!)

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1663434886/vdf-training-3-sherrie-gossett_czzx9e.png" />
 <figcaption><small>VDF training.
 I'm at lower left in the first photo which was taken at the Leadership Reaction Course. </small></figcaption>